 - The Red Latinoamericana de Reproducción Asistida (RED - Latin American Network of Assisted Reproduction)

-The ASRM issued new guidance to U.S. fertility professionals currently providing fertility care in the U.S. as of March 17, 2020, stating:
+The ASRM issued new guidance to U.S. fertility professionals currently providing fertility care in the U.S. as of May 11, 2020.
+It includes a tiered system designed to offer guidance as different locations deal with fluctuating COVID-19 infection levels.

 The University of California San Francisco (UCSF) has launched PRIORITY: Pregnancy Coronavirus Outcomes Registry to better understand COVID-19's impact on pregnant people and newborns.
 The program is run online, so it is open to anyone in the U.S. If you or someone you know are pregnant and under investigation for or confirmed to have COVID-19, consider registering.